Meet Louisa

 More about your host

-I was born in Brighton in 1970-something and currently teach RE in West Sussex.
-I was raised a Catholic and later joined the Protestant Church, but now I do not follow any religion and remain agnostic about the existence of God.
+I was born in Brighton in 1977 and after 25 years as an RE teacher in England, I am now an RE Consultant for a large MAT in London.
+I was raised a Catholic and later joined the Protestant Church, but now I do not follow any religion, and remain agnostic about the existence of God.

 I went to Birmingham University to study theology from 1996-1999 and became an RE teacher upon graduation.
 Within my twenty-years' teaching experience I have taught philosophy, ethics, and religion in both state and private schools.